zwave-js/zwave-js-ui/docs/guide/mqtt.md

 ## Multicast

 Send a [multicast](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=getmulticastgroup) request to all nodes specified in the array in the payload.
-If this fails because it's not supported a fallback will try to send multiple single requests:
+If this fails because it's not supported a fallback will try to send multiple single requests

+> [!NOTE]
+> Multicast requests have no delay between individual nodes reactions

 Topic: `<mqtt_prefix>/_CLIENTS/ZWAVE_GATEWAY-<mqtt_name>/multicast/set`
 Payload: